josbeir/cakephp-docs-md/docs/en/orm/database-basics.md

 The `mode` flag value to send to SQLite.

-At this point, you might want to take a look at the [CakePHP Conventions](/en/intro/conventions.md).
+At this point, you might want to take a look at the [intro/conventions](/en/intro/conventions.md).
 The correct naming for your tables (and the addition of some columns) can score you some free functionality and help you avoid configuration.
 For example, if you name your database table big\_boxes, your table BigBoxesTable, and your controller BigBoxesController, everything will